 You have to love a dessert with just 4 basic ingredients.

-- Cream (as in thickened or heavy cream)
+- Cream: This is thickened or heavy cream

 It always amazes me how these simple ingredients can make such a luscious, incredibly special dessert.